CLoouis/Sorting-Tutorial/README.md

 # Sorting Web
+## Description
 Sorting web will helps you to sort your numbers.
+Sorting algorithm :
+1. Bubble Sort
+2. Merge Sort
+This application was made using react js for front-end and flask for back-end.

+## Author
+Name : Felicia Gillian Tekad Tuerah
+NIM : 13518070
-This application was made by Felicia Gillian Tekad Tuerah...
+This application was made to fulfill the duties of the IRK Lab Assistant.

 ## Installation
 ### Requirements